midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 ## Context and Problem Statement

 Usually blockchains start with a genesis file(s) capturing hard-coded values impossible (or infeasible) to verify their origin.
-Much of Midnight's initial configuration likely falls into this category too.
+Much of Midnight's initial configuration falls into this category.
 Though, there are some areas of the genesis configuration, which are unique to Cardano Partner chains, Midnight's tokenomics and its governance too.

 ## Decision Drivers